howardginsburg/iot-device-kit/mxchip/readme.md

 - If you're looking for RTOS solutions, Azure RTOS is a fantastic choice.
 As you explore the code, you'll very quickly see that the different components of the framework integrate together very nicely.
 - The threading model is shown off by being able to work the buttons and not have to interrupt telemetry being sent.
 - You unfortunately have to hardcode the connection information into the code.
-It would be great to see this evolve into something similar to have the Wio Terminal sample does this.